bbauska/HTML5-webdev/html-basics.md

 <script src="js/script.js?v=2"></script>
 ```

-The browser considers it a different file but prevents the need to change the file name.
+<p>The browser considers it a different file but prevents the need to change the file name.</p>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>